davidralphlewis/davidralphlewis.github.io/_posts/2020-07-13-off-the-grid.markdown

 irreparable, most sensory inputs
 disconnected, transmissions down,
 smashed by careless hands wielding
 boulders.
-When networks were down,
+When networks were out,
 when communities were rewiring
 like dust scattered in sunbeams,
 We stayed immobile in deserts,